 Thanksgiving would not be Thanksgiving for me without the Green Bean Casserole.
-I tend to just make the traditional French’s recipe.
+Now, I tend to just make the traditional French’s recipe every year.
 Now when I started the turkey giveaway last week, I was reading all of your comments.
 Let me just tell you I enjoyed all of them.

 I had a few laughs and shed a few tears.
 It was so fun to read all of your Thanksgiving stories.
 Anyway, someone had mentioned a green been casserole they love and that they got the recipe from allrecipes.com.
-So of course, I went to check it out.
+So of course, I went over there to check it out.
 It was a recipe that didn’t use any cream of mushroom soup.
 So out of curiosity, I made it.
-I did adapt it a little.
+I did adapt it a little from the original.

-Green Bean casserole for me wouldn’t be complete without the French’s french fried onions on top.
-So I didn’t add the diced onion from the original recipe.
-The original was also top with Ritz crackers and a little butter, but I used the french fried onions.
+Green bean casserole wouldn’t be complete for me without the French’s French fried onions on top.
+So I didn’t add the diced onion listed in the original recipe.
+The original was also top with Ritz crackers and a little butter, but I used the French fried onions.
 So if you want a recipe that doesn’t require cream soup, this is a good one.
-Everyone enjoyed it and especially enjoyed the addition of the shredded cheese.
+Everyone enjoyed it!
+They especially enjoyed the addition of the shredded cheese.